adafruit/ci-arduino/README.md

    adafruit@adafruit:~/Adafruit_BMP183_Library$ grep 'build_platform.py' .github/workflows/githubci.yml
            run: python3 ci/build_platform.py main_platforms
    ```
+   * If nothing useful is returned, open .github/workflows/githubci.yml and find the list where the platforms to test are
 8. Run test-platforms.
 This may take a while, and tests for some boards sometimes run orders of magnitude slower than tests for other boards.
    ```bash
    test-platforms main_platforms